Dichloropane

 Dichloropane ((−)-2β-Carbomethoxy-3β-(3,4-dichlorophenyl)tropane, RTI-111, O-401) is a stimulant of the phenyltropane class that acts as a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI) with IC_{50} values of 3.13, 18, and 0.79 nM, respectively.
 In animal studies, dichloropane had a slower onset and longer duration of action compared to cocaine.
+It has been reported as a designer drug, first identified in 2016 in both Sweden and Slovenia.

 Methylecgonidine is the direct precursor to this compound.

 Trans -CO_{2}Me group

 The thermodynamic isomer with a trans -CO_{2}Me group is still active.
 This isomer was used by Neurosearch to make three different phenyltropanes which were tested in clinical trials.